 This edition of Seek God for the City is designed to re-ignite desires for Christ that may have gone dormant, so that our hope in Christ and His kingdom will rise again.

 We will Seek God in two simple ways: First we will seek God’s face and then we will seek His kingdom.
 And as we come to God, seeking His face, then He comes to us bringing His kingdom.
 These are prayers you don’t want to pray alone.
 Invite your whole congregation to pray along with you.
 Even better, think about joining your prayers with a few other churches in your community.

-We are able to offer a complimentary review copy to leaders in recognized positions of pastoral or prayer leadership for a limited time.
+We are happy to offer a complimentary review copy to leaders in recognized positions of pastoral or prayer leadership for a limited time.
 Call us now at 800-264-5214 or 512-419-7729.

-Also available as an app that makes it possible to help many to keep their prayers rolling in the midst of busy lifestyles and schedules.
-Available in January 2018.
+Also available as an eBook (January 29, 2021) that makes it possible to help many to keep their prayers rolling in the midst of busy lifestyles and schedules.

 - Strengthens what you are already doing.
 No complicated program to organize or meetings to schedule.

 - Unites prayer throughout your church.
 An attractive, easy-to-use tool that can help unite prayers between many churches throughout an entire community.